Kitty Marshall

-Katherine "Kitty" Marshall (born Emily Katherine Jacques; 1870–1947) was a British suffragette known for her role in the militant Women's Social and Political Union and as one of the bodyguard for the movement's leaders who had been trained in ju-jitsu.
+Emily Katherine Willoughby Marshall (1870–1947), known as Kitty Marshall, was a British suffragette known for her role in the militant Women's Social and Political Union and as one of the bodyguard for the movement's leaders who had been trained in ju-jitsu.

 Life

 Marshall was born Emily Katherine Jacques in 1870, the daughter of the Rev Kinton Jacques of West Houghton, Lancashire.

 Her first marriage was to Hugh Finch, a doctor, the son of a vicar, who had contracted venereal disease in 1899 and passed it to Kitty, and from whom she was divorced in 1901.
 She then married Arthur Marshall, a solicitor, in 1904.
 She was involved as an active member of the Women's Social and Political Union which had been started by Emmeline Pankhurst in 1903.